 At the moment, it's only possible to target your prompts to specific users through the Amplitude integration.
 If you'd be interested in an integration with a different tool (e.g. Salesforce, Contentsquare), please share your feedback with our team!

-- Device type: Choose on which devices the prompt should be displayed: users visiting your website on desktop, tablet, and/or mobile devices.
+- Device type: Choose on which devices to display the prompt: users visiting your website on desktop, tablet, and/or mobile devices.

 Previewing your prompt